LGiotto/PerseusCI-/README.md

 # Perseus Build
 This repo template will allow you to build Perseus using Github Actions.
-This will helps people who don't want to setup build environments on their machines.
+This will helps people who don't want to setup build environments on their machines.1

 ## Azur Lane regions
 - **EN**: com.YoStarEN.AzurLane